Skip to main content

 Pruning

-No pruning needed — the pyramidal-to-flat-topped form develops naturally over decades.
-Do not remove the leader on young trees.
-Remove dead branches if needed.
-The massive tiered crown develops over 30–50+ years.
+No pruning is needed — the pyramidal-to-flat-topped form develops naturally over decades.
+The central leader should not be removed on young trees.
+Remove dead branches in late spring (April) if needed.
+The massive tiered crown develops over 30-50 years.

 Pruning Schedule